lehins/massiv/README.md

 ![Light](massiv-io/examples/files/light_avg.png)

-The full example is in the [massiv-io/examples](massiv-io/examples) and if you have stack installed you can run it as:
+The full example is in the [massiv-examples](massiv-examples) directory and if you have stack installed you can run it as:

 ```bash
 $ ./Examples.hs && ./Examples
 ```

 # Other libraries

-A natural question might come to mind: Why even bother with a new array library when we already have a few really good ones in Haskell world?
+A natural question might come to mind: Why even bother with a new array library when we already have a few really good ones in the Haskell world?
 The main reasons for me are performance and usability.
 I personally felt like there was much room for improvement even before I started work on this package, and it seems as it turned out to be true.
-For example, the most common goto library for dealing with multidimensional arrays and parallel computation is Repa, which I personally was a big fan of for the longest time, to the point that I even wrote a [Haskell Image Processing](https://hackage.haskell.org/package/hip) library based on Repa.
+For example, the most common goto library for dealing with multidimensional arrays and parallel computation is [Repa](https://hackage.haskell.org/package/repa), which I personally was a big fan of for the longest time, to the point that I even wrote a [Haskell Image Processing](https://hackage.haskell.org/package/hip) library based on it.

 Here is a quick summary of how `massiv` compares to Repa so far: